 Sugar may, under some circumstances for some people, increase heart rate.
-A search of the Internet reveals mixed assertions as to the immediate effects of sugar on heart rate.
-But research--such as that of Kennedy and Scholey summarized at Springer Link--and an understanding of the physiology involved in the metabolism of sugar suggest sugar can affect heart rate in the short, medium and long term via varied mechanisms.
+An internet search reveals mixed assertions as to the immediate effects of sugar on heart rate.
+But research — such as that of D.O.
+Kennedy and A.B.
+Scholey presented in a March 2000 study published in Psychopharmocology — and an understanding of the physiology involved in the metabolism of sugar suggest sugar can affect heart rate in the short, medium and long term via varied mechanisms.

 Fuel for Thought

-Sugar accounts for 25 percent of Americans' caloric intake.
-The weighty truth is that our obsession with sugar, along with a growing aversion to exercise, has rendered us obese.
+Sugar accounts for about 14 percent of Americans' caloric intake, according to the Centers for Disease Control and Prevention.
+The weighty truth is that the obsession with sugar, along with a growing aversion to exercise, has led to an obesity epidemic.
 Remember, insulin converts blood glucose it can't use for immediate energy into fat.
-The extra girth we carry burdens our heart and contributes to escalating cardiac disease--including hypertension, high blood pressure and elevated heart rate.
+The extra girth you carry burdens your heart and contributes to escalating cardiac disease — including hypertension, high blood pressure and elevated heart rate.

 You can benefit from the heightened mental and physical energy that food provides without stressing your metabolic system or posing risks to your cardiovascular system.
 Minimize consumption of simple sugars and starches, and instead consume complex carbohydrates such as fruits, vegetables and whole-grain foods.
 These foods take longer to release sugars into your blood and provide your brain and body with a steady source of glucose.

 - Springer Link: "Glucose Administration, Heart Rate and Cognitive Performance: Effects of Increasing Mental Effort"